dalehassinger/loveit/themes/LoveIt/vcrocs/content/about/index.en.md

 ###### If you can script it, You can Automate it!
 -->

-<center>{{< image src="vexpert-24.gif" caption="">}}</center>

-{{< admonition type=info title="Info" open=true >}}
-The views and opinions expressed on this blog are strictly my own and do not reflect the views and opinions of my employer.
-I blog about subjects and products that I find interesting, and aim to help someone get started on their automation, monitoring, and logging journey by providing some tips, tricks, processes, and code needed.
-{{< /admonition >}}

 ---

+**My personal focus is helping the vCommunity with VCF, VCF Automation, VCF Operations and PowerCLI <small>(PowerShell)</small>.**

+- There’s no better feeling at the end of the day than when someone reaches out to thank you for sharing a blog you took the time to create.
+Knowing that your work has helped others is incredibly rewarding.

+---

+**When I was a VMware customer:**
+- I created an IaC (Infrastructure as Code) environment.
+- I used VCF Automation and Operations <small>(VMware vRealize Automation, vRealize Operations and SaltStack Config)</small>
-* My focus is on Automation, Monitoring, and Logging.
-When I was a VMware customer, I created an IaC (Infrastructure as Code) environment.
-I used VMware vRealize Automation and SaltStack Config to complete server builds, software installs, schedule VM snapshots, Microsoft 365 automation, Citrix management, automate data center flips, server decommissions, and many other Day 2 processes… For monitoring, I used vRealize Operations for the “Single Pane of Glass” experience.
-I also used vRealize Log Insight for logging and LCM (Life Cycle Manager) for installing all the vRealize products.
+- I used VCF Automation to complete server builds, software installs, schedule VM snapshots, Microsoft 365 automation, Citrix management, automate data center flips, server decommissions, and many other Day 2 processes…
+- For observability, I used  VCF Operations for the “Single Pane of Glass” experience.
+- I also used VCF Operations for Logs
+- I used LCM (Life Cycle Manager) for installing the VCF Automation and Operations Products.

-* The code I write to complete the automation that I create is mostly done with PowerShell because, to automate with VMware products, VMware has a PowerShell module named PowerCLI.
+- The code I create to complete automation is mostly done with PowerShell, because to automate VMware products, VMware has a PowerShell module named PowerCLI.
 There hasn't been anything that I wanted to automate that I haven't been able to do with PowerShell.

-* I have also done Automation with Azure.
-I am using PowerShell to create VMs and SaltStack Config to complete configuration management, install software, and maintain state.

 >
 ><center><b>"Your thought process is the most powerful automation tool you’ll ever have!" - Cody De Arkland</b></center>
 >